-Whilst we never found it to be an issue there are no vents to be opened here which could raise an issue if you’re living in warm and wet conditions.
-Although, we found Fox’s chosen material to be naturally cool thanks to its good breathability.
+While we never found it to be an issue there are no vents to be opened here which could raise an issue if you’re living in warm and wet conditions.
+Although, we found Fox’s chosen material to be naturally cool thanks to its good ventilation.
 If you’re looking for a pant to perform in the coldest temperatures, then Fox has a ‘Fire’ range which integrates a fleece lining with the aim of retaining body heat – worth checking out if you frequently run cool on colder days.

 The UK has a reputation for some of the wettest and miserable winters around so it’s no surprise British brand Madison specifically designed a riding trouser to tackle the dank, and the DTE feels like it takes the overbuilt approach to fight the testing English elements.

-Toughness is the name of the game, the inner thighs, bum panel and knees all get extra reinforcement to provide an extra layer of protection against the mud whilst also staying robust for crashes.
+Toughness is the name of the game, the inner thighs, bum panel and knees all get extra reinforcement to provide an extra layer of protection against the mud while also staying robust for crashes.
 The trade-off for this beefy construction is weight and a hotter than average running temperature.
 They’re also more noticeable when you’re pedaling than lighter, tighter trousers.

-There are adjustable straps around the calves to allow for the fit to be fine-tuned and a double popper waist fastener keeps things secure and simple.
+There are adjustable straps around the calves to allow for the fit to be fine-tuned and a double-popper waist fastener keeps things secure and simple.

-The Gore C5 definitely has more of a traditional waterproof trouser feel to it, which is to be expected since it utilizes a GORE-TEX material to defend the elements.
-GORE-TEX’s Active range is softer and quieter than the normal variant so they melt into the background when you’re riding.
-The ‘over trouser’ style fit is roomier than the modern skinny trend too which leaves ample room for pads, or if you’re wanting to pop them on as an emergency outer layer but it doesn’t look as slick as others.
+The Gore C5 definitely has more of a traditional waterproof trouser feel to it, which is to be expected since it utilizes a Gore-Tex material to defend the elements.
+Gore-Tex's Active range is softer and quieter than the normal variant so they melt into the background when you’re riding.
+The ‘over trouser’ style fit is roomier than the modern skinny trend, too, which leaves ample room for pads, or if you’re wanting to pop them on as an emergency outer layer but it doesn’t look as slick as others.

-When the heavens do open the waterproofing is exceptional and the breathability feels comparable to the brilliant MT500.
+When the heavens do open, the waterproofing is exceptional and the breathability feels comparable to the brilliant MT500.
 Where it isn’t quite as dialed as the MT500 is the fit and while there is an articulated knee there isn’t much in the way of tailoring resulting in a loose fit that does flap around in the wind.

 The bum panel gets generous amounts of reinforcement without adding too much weight and there’s also a unique little interior key pocket which is a neat touch.

-Massively cheaper than any other option here the Nevis overtrousers is a great choice for those wanting weatherproof overtrousers at a price that won’t break the bank or those who just want a reliable packable emergency layer.
+Massively cheaper than any other option here, the Nevis Overtrousers is a great choice for those wanting weatherproof overtrousers at a price that won’t break the bank or those who just want a reliable packable emergency layer.
 However, the price cut isn’t without compromises.
-The design is very simple with an elastic waist, simple Velcro tabbed ankle and no pockets, vents or other features and it’s more trash bag than tailored in fit and appearance which can have extra paint rub consequences.
+The design is very simple with an elastic waist, simple Velcro-tabbed ankle and no pockets, vents or other features and it’s more trash bag than tailored in fit and appearance - which can have extra paint rub consequences.
 The 10k/10k fabric spec means the running temperature of the Nevis pants is noticeably warmer and the water will make its way through sooner when compared to the more expensive alternatives here.